 The name on the registration/ticket doesn’t match the attendee.
 Is that okay?

-No. Please either seek and refund or contact the organisers to transfer the ticket to someone else.
+No. Please either seek a refund or contact the organisers to transfer the ticket to someone else.